nickdrummond/star-wars-ontology/readme.txt

 Maybe not - maybe it should be the reverse - Nien Numb was a pilot of Tantive when he died

 Review all properties:
 * is of even defined properly?
 * visited only used once - useful?

-* First round of events for each film
-    * Solo - escape from Corellia, train heist, Game - lando (falcon)

 * Force Ghosts/Connections
 participant some (Force_spirit and (connectedTo value Obi-Wan_Kenobi))